 Most Californians take internet access for granted.
-If an outage is experienced, it's a usually a mere inconvenience.
+If an outage is experienced, it's usually a mere inconvenience.

 But in many rural (and not-so-rural) communities in California, broadband is slow or nonexisitent.
 Providers report that broadband is available to 96% of California residents.
-Only 4% of the population, or about 1.4 million residents, living in rural and remote area do not have access today.
+Only 4% of the population, or about 1.4 million residents, living in rural and remote areas do not have access today.
 However, the unserved portion of California is a significant percentage of the state geography.
 Thus, broadband access for rural and remote areas remains a priority challenge for CETF and California.

 Put simply, those without access to broadband cannot be as prosperous as those who do have it; there are digital "haves" and "have nots."